learn-co-curriculum/dsc-importing-data-using-pandas/README.md

 ## Introduction

 Pandas is a popular library for efficiently wrangling data.
-Pandas is particularly optimized to work with two-dimensional tabular data that is organized in rows and columns.
+It is particularly optimized to work with two-dimensional tabular data that is organized in rows and columns.
 In this lesson, you will learn how to import tabular data as a Pandas DataFrame object, how to access and manipulate the data in DataFrame objects, and how to export DataFrames to some common file formats.

 For more information on Pandas, refer to https://pandas.pydata.org/pandas-docs/stable/ .

 ## Objectives
 You will be able to:
-- Import data from csv files and Excel files
+- Use pandas to import data from a CSV and and an Excel  spreadsheet
-- Understand and explain key arguments for imports
-- Save information to csv and Excel files
-- Access data within a Pandas DataFrame (print() and .head())
+- Use pandas to export a DataFrame to a file

 ## Loading Pandas